 - Enter information about the RDS instance that you want to connect.
 The following table

-Parameter Description Network type Select the network type of the RDS instance that you want to connect.
+Parameter Description Network type Select the network type of the RDS instance.
 For this example, select MariaDB or MySQL (TCP/IP).
 Hostname / IP Enter the internal or public endpoint of the RDS instance.

-- In other scenarios, use the public endpoint.
+- In other scenarios, enter the public endpoint.

-For more information about how to view the internal and public endpoints and the port numbers of the RDS instance, see A new version is available..
+For more information about how to view the internal and public endpoints and the port numbers of the RDS instance, see View and change the internal and public endpoints and port numbers of an ApsaraDB RDS for MySQL instance.

 User Enter the username of the account that you use to connect to the RDS instance.
 Password Enter the password of the account.
 Port Enter the port number of the RDS instance.
-If you connect to the instance over an internal network, enter the internal port number of the instance.
-If you connect to the instance over the Internet, enter the public port number of the instance.
+If you want to connect to the RDS instance over an internal network, enter the internal port number of the RDS instance.
+If you want to connect to the RDS instance over the Internet, enter the public port number of the RDS instance.
+For more information, see View and change the internal and public endpoints and port numbers of an ApsaraDB RDS for MySQL instance.

 - Click Open.